Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit when-to-use (lookup guidance) and when-not-to-use (does not perform mapping), and names alternatives like UMLS, LOINC Expression Association, SNOMED CT browser, and RELMA.
-This gives clear context for tool selection.
+The description provides explicit when-to-use (when guidance on mapping is needed) and when-not-to-use (it does not perform mapping), and lists alternatives: UMLS, LOINC Expression Association, SNOMED CT browser, or RELMA tool.
+This gives clear guidance on tool selection.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.